Understanding Foreclosure Bankruptcy

 At the present time, the bankruptcy judge does not have the power to reduce the amount owed for each of your monthly mortgage payments.
 Therefore, if you file for bankruptcy and wish to retain the property, you must be capable of fulfilling your regular monthly mortgage payments.
 In addition, filing for Chapter 13 bankruptcy would allow you to repay any missed mortgage payments over time in the Chapter 13 bankruptcy case.

-Bankruptcy law can be complicated, so it is advisable that you seek the opinion of an experienced attorney to help you decide which option best suits your needs.
+Bankruptcy law can be complicated, so it is advisable that you seek the opinion of an experienced attorney in Kennesaw or Acworth to help you decide which option best suits your needs.
 Foreclosure attorneys generally will offer free Chapter 7 and Chapter 13 bankruptcy consultations.
-Foreclosure attorneys in Georgia offer expert services to residents of Atlanta, Decatur, Kennesaw, Marietta, Woodstock and several additional regions.
-Contact Chapter 7 Attorneys today for more information.
+Contact Roger Ghai and his team of bankruptcy attorneys in Kennesaw and Acworth today for more information.